- Home

 Having chemotherapy

-Chemotherapy is usually given as a combination of two or more drugs, or sometimes as a single drug.
-Let your oncologist know if you are taking nutritional or herbal supplements as these can interact with chemotherapy and may lessen the effect.
+Chemotherapy is usually given as a combination of 2 or more drugs, or sometimes as a single drug.

-In most cases, the drugs are delivered into a vein (intravenous drip).
+In most cases, the drugs are injected into a vein (intravenously).
 To reduce the need for repeated needles, you may receive chemotherapy through a small medical appliance or tube inserted beneath your skin.
 This may be called a port-a-cath or a peripherally inserted central catheter (PICC), or it may have another name.

 You will usually have chemotherapy as an outpatient (also called a day patient), but some people need to stay in hospital overnight.